 For some of our schemes, the AHRC allows costs to be included to support international elements as part of the proposed research.
 Details of allowable costs are listed in this section where they are further broken down into two parts; Project co-lead (international) and other international elements to proposals.
 For details of the eligibility required for Project co-lead (international) please see section 2.

 Project co-lead (international)

-UKRI only covers specific costs of project co-leads (international) involved in applications led by UK project leads, up to a limit of 30% of the overall cost of the project.
-All costs must be fully justified and will be assessed in the context of the proposal as a whole.
+UKRI only covers specific costs of project co-leads (international) involved in applications led by UK project leads.